Before You Arrive

 International grad student programming

-Yufei Zheng, our international graduate student coordinator, works out of the School of Graduate Studies.
+Yufei Zheng, our International Graduate Students Advisor, works out of the School of Graduate Studies.
 Yufei is part of the Graduate Student Resources team and works on programming, activities, and events aimed at helping international grad students navigate their journey at McMaster.
+Yufei is also available for one-on-one appointments with current international graduate students.

-Located in Refectory Rathskeller Building (Building 4 on Campus Map), East Tower, 2nd floor.
+Located in Refectory Rathskeller Building, East Tower, 2nd floor.

 The Graduate Students Association (GSA) represents graduate student interests at McMaster University.
 Visit their website to learn more about services and support they provide, as well as the various ways you can get involved in student government.